HarmlessEvil/advent-of-code-2024/README.md

 To find all shortest paths, for each visited tile I store list of previous tiles that lead to the current tile with the same score.
 It was a nice addition to Dijkstra's algorithm that I've never thought of before!

+### Day 17: Chronospatial Computer

+I wholeheartedly enjoy puzzles where you need to craft some sort of interpreter or virtual machine!
+I saw some design challenges and want to explore more about the VM architecture.
+For example, the most obvious flaw to me is that in my code I have too tight coupling between the VM itself and the instruction set.

+Part 2 was the most difficult for me so far.
+I did spot the pattern that the program has a cycle until register A equals to 0, and did spot that we divide A by three every iteration.
+Unfortunately, it was not enough for me to draw any conclusions.
+So I had to resort to Reddit for hints, and the most groundbreaking one for me was that we should build the value for A by comparing the suffix of the program, instead of the prefix.